Wednesday 24 February 2016

 Enough with reminiscing about the past, let us now fast-forward to right after this decade when I lived alone.

 Afterwards I moved to Canada for a few years, then again to the U.S until this very day.
-I had already started writing my book and was looking for novelty and inspiration through traveling.
+I had already started writing my book and was seeking novelty and inspiration through travelling.

 Then after a tour throughout the U.S, which lasted almost four months, I arrived to Venice Beach in California and instantly knew that this was it, at least for now.
-The right amount of crazies, the right amount of artists, the right amount of conscious people; the weather is amazing all year through; the beach is right there; and last but definitely not least, the Drum Circle.
-I found this Bohemian hood to be a truly inspirational place to live.
+The right amount of crazies, the right amount of artists, the right amount of conscious people; the weather is amazing all year through; the beach is right there; and last but definitely not least, the Drum Circle — which had been going on since the 1950s.
+I found this Bohemian hood to be a truly stimulating place to live.

 On and off I have been residing in Venice for over two years now.
-When I recently went back to Egypt, the place I was renting was sold, which means I’m currently back to the hunt for affordable rent.
-And thanks to Gentrification, that’s no easy feat.
+When I recently went back to Egypt, the place I was renting was sold, which means being currently back to the hunt for affordable rent.
+And thanks to Gentrification, thats no easy feat.

 This last trip has actually reminded by how my life there is filled with comfort and abundance, which also reminded me by why I must leave it.
 So I keep leaving.